 A fluffy reconstruction of Heterodontosaurus, a tiny basal ornithischian from the Early Jurassic that weighed only 4-8 pounds.

-Scutellosaurus (meaning “little shield lizard”), a basal thyreophoran (relative of stegosaurs and ankylosaurs).
+Scutellosaurus (meaning “little shield reptile”), a basal thyreophoran (relative of stegosaurs and ankylosaurs).
 This guy weighed around 20 pounds.

 Alcovasaurus, a rather spiky (as opposed to platey) stegosaur from Late Jurassic Wyoming.
 The spiky tail weapon is called a “thagomizer” and was named by Gary Larson in a Far Side cartoon.

 Note: Imagine two stegosaurs mating.
 How do you think they’d accomplish that??